selfage/counter/README.md

 ## Overview

 Written in TypeScript and compiled to ES6 with inline source map & source.
 See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
-Provides A dead simple implementation of an in-memory Counter class.
+Provides a dead simple implementation of an in-memory Counter class.

 ## Usage